libigl/libigl.github.io/docs/tutorial.md

 ![Combed bisector field.](images/505_MIQ_3.png)

-You can imagine this process as combing an hairy surface: you will be able to comb part of it, but at some point you will not be able to consistently comb the entire surface ([Hairy ball theorem](http://en.wikipedia.org/wiki/Hairy_ball_theorem)).
+You can imagine this process as combing a hairy surface: you will be able to comb part of it, but at some point you will not be able to consistently comb the entire surface ([Hairy ball theorem](http://en.wikipedia.org/wiki/Hairy_ball_theorem)).
 The discontinuities